Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ## `read(int fd, void* buf, size_t count)`
 (see also `man 2 read`)

-A read system call will only succeed when `fd` refers to a Alluxio file that has been previously opened with the `O_RDONLY` flags.
+A read system call will only succeed when `fd` refers to an Alluxio file that has been previously opened with the `O_RDONLY` flags.

 ## `lseek(int fd, off_t off, int whence)`